This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Homemade Dog Cologne Safety Considerations

-- Always perform a patch test by applying a tiny amount of your mixture to a small area and watching for reactions for 24 hours
+- Always perform a patch test on a small area of your dog’s coat and wait 24 hours for any reactions

 Frequently Asked Questions (FAQs)